joshmorgan1000/UTKH/THEORY.md

 These natural phenomena illustrate how systems in motion naturally stabilize through harmonic resonance:

 1. **Universality of Resonance:**
-   - The observed behaviors in fluids, celestial mechanics, and electromagnetic systems reinforce UTKH’s claim that resonance-based attraction is fundamental to the universe.
+   - The observed behaviors in fluids, celestial mechanics, and electromagnetic systems reinforce UTKH's claim that resonance-based attraction is fundamental to the universe.

 2. **Dynamic Stabilization:**
    - Systems in motion align and stabilize into predictable patterns, minimizing energy dissipation and maximizing stability.